 Withdrawing an objection

 A parent objecting to a decision may withdraw their objection at any time before the decision has been made.
 A withdrawal request can be made verbally or in writing.
-If a parent elects to withdraw their objection, the Registrar will not be required to make an objection decision, unless the other party has also objected to the same decision and requests for review to continue.
+If a parent elects to withdraw their objection, the Registrar will not be required to make an objection decision, unless the other party has also objected to the same decision and requests for the review to continue.
 If either party wishes to lodge a new objection, they may be required to seek an extension of time.